List of Chinese naturalized footballers

 Chinese naturalized footballers are association football players originally from another country who changed their nationality to Chinese (People's Republic of China) via naturalization.

 History

 Born in 1990 in Shanghai to a Tanzanian father and Chinese mother, Eddy Francis made one appearance for the China national under-14 football team in 2004.
-This was the first time a multiracial player has appeared for a Chinese national football team of any level.
+This was the first time a multiracial player has appeared for a China national football team of any level.

 Since 2019, China had begun a series of naturalization on foreign-based players in order to improve the China national team's fortunes, with the naturalization of Nico Yennaris, an English-born Cypriot and Chinese player.
 After the naturalization of Yennaris, China continued its naturalization process, with Tyias Browning, another English-born player with Chinese ancestry, being naturalized.
 Subsequently, Elkeson, a Brazilian player with no Chinese ancestry, was naturalized to become the 90th Brazilian who chose to represent another team outside Brazil.